 - Daily gratitude.

-- Small enough to carry or fit in your purse, big enough to actually use.
+- The smaller size is small enough to carry or fit in your purse but big enough to actually use.

 Share This Article & Podcast Episode